-Unmet Transit Need that is Reasonable to Meet Unmet Transit Need that is not Reasonable to Meet at this time Not An Unmet Transit Need This destinatio mile) and is wi Westlake Charter school students need direct transportation from West Sacramento to the school in North Natomas or with a maximum of one transfer required.
-Not an unmet The North Natomas SmaRT Ride area should be extended.
+Sacramento County - Unine et Transit Needs Comments Appendix C Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet Comments Westlake Charter school students need direct transportation from West Sacramento to the school in North Natomas or with a maximum of one transfer required.
+This destination is served by fixed-routes 11 and 13 (although the walk is over 1/2 mile) and is within the North Natomas SmaRT Ride zone.
+The North Natomas SmaRT Ride area should be extended.
+Not an unmet need.
+More than two buses are needed to operate th North Natomas SmaRT Ride service to keep wa times reasonable.
 Operational.
-More than two buses are needed to operate the North Natomas SmaRT Ride service to keep wait times reasonable.
-Not an unmet South Natoma Expand the North Natomas SmaRT Ride boundaries to include South Natomas and Gardenland to the Garden Highway.
-Not an unmet Expand the North Sacramento SmaRT Ride area from the Marconi Arcade light rail station south into the neighborhoods of Hagginwood, South Hagginwood, Dixieanne, Old North Sacramento, and Woodlake.
-There are fixed this area as we - Return regular fixed route service to the Alder Grove/Marina Vista/Upper Land Park area of Sacramento since the SmaRT Ride available in portions of these areas are not a replacement for fixed route service.
-This area has e Reinstate fixed route service in East Sacramento, Land Park, and South Land Park.
-There are fixed this area as we Run commuter/peak hour services in the Alder Grove/Marina Vista/Upper Land Park/East Sacramento/Land Park/South Land Park areas in both directions morning, afternoon/evening.
-There are fixed this area as we Return regular fixed route buses with full day service to Upper Land Park (Alder Grove, Marina Vista, 5th Street, Vallejo, and Muir Way).
+Expand the North Natomas SmaRT Ride boundaries to include South Natomas and Gardenland to the Garden Highway.
+Not an unmet need.
+There are multiple fixed-routes that serve both North and South Natomas; services at/near Gardenland and Garden Highway is Route 88.
+Expand the North Sacramento SmaRT Ride area from the Marconi Arcade light rail station south into the neighborhoods of Hagginwood, South Hagginwood, Dixieanne, Old North Sacramento and Woodlake.
+Not an unmet need.
+Return regular fixed route service to the Alder Grove/Marina Vista/Upper Land Park area of Sacramento since the SmaRT Ride available in portions of these areas are not a replacement fixed route service. or There are fixed-routes available near this area, and a SmaRT Ride zone to service this area as well.
+Reinstate fixed route service in East Sacrament Land Park, and South Land Park.
+0, This area has existing fixed-route bus services.
+Run commuter/peak hour services in the Alder Grove/Marina Vista/Upper Land Park/East Sacramento/Land Park/South Land Park areas i both directions morning, afternoon/evening.
+There are fixed-routes available near this area, and a SmaRT Ride zone to service this area as well.
+Return regular fixed route buses with full day service to Upper Land Park (Alder Grove, Marin Vista, 5th Street, Vallejo, and Muir Way).
+There are fixed-routes available near this area, and a SmaRT Ride zone to service this area as well.